-(see also Remembering and forgetting – the bombing of Dresden, october 2016 Victor Klemperer tells the story of a woman who worked alongside him in the factory – but first I should explain that the handful of Jews who remained in … Continue reading
+(see also remembering and forgetting, the bombing of Dresden Victor Klemperer tells the story of a woman who worked alongside him in the factory – but first I should explain that the handful of Jews who remained in Dresden were not … Continue reading

 I left off in the Gemalde Gallerie.
 It’s not crowded.
 It’s not too big.
 Like the city, it’s full of surprises.
 Here’s the rest of the painting by Cranach which includes the man with the spectacular trousers, who seems … Continue reading

-I was soon back home on familiar ground, where the obligation to remember certain things in certain ways grows ever stronger.
-Mrs May is outraged that the England football team is not allowed to wear poppies for an international scheduled … Continue reading
+see also remembering and forgetting, the bombing of Dresden I was soon back home on familiar ground, where the obligation to remember certain things in certain ways grows ever stronger.
+Mrs May is outraged that the England football team is not … Continue reading

 Shakespeare’s history plays.
 1315.
 The middle of the Hundred Years War.
 Henry V, uneasy in his possession of the English throne, because his father killed Richard II to get it, has decided to assert once more an old family claim … Continue reading